 This blog shows excerpts from articles at other websites and the links to original articles.
-Usually there is a link at the end of a given excerpt or quote, a link (e. g.: Full Story) that leads to the original location of an article from which an excerpt was taken and quoted.
+Usually there is a link at the end of a given excerpt or quote, a link (e. g.: Full Story) that leads to the original location of an article from where an excerpt was taken and quoted.

 Those links often go dead or become dysfunctional as time goes by.
 The time interval for that to happen varies.
 For instance, many newspaper websites show articles only for a limited time that ranges anywhere from 24 hours to a few days, a week or sometimes even years.
 After a link goes dead, it is often possible to obtain an archived copy of the article it once led to.
 The publisher usually charges a fee for that.